cc32d9/cc32d9_ideas_for_EOSIO/Short_Finality_in_EOSIO.md

   head block, but do not send any confirmation.
 The previous version of a block is stored in a temporary cache.

-Once a block X has got 2/3+1 confirmations and one of its successive blocks Y has 2/3+1 confirmations, the block X is assumed to be final.
+Once a block X has got 2/3+1 confirmations and one of its descendant blocks Y has 2/3+1 confirmations, the block X is assumed to be final.